 Student Representation is an annual process that involves:

-- Schools and Research Institutes conducting elections of Class and PGR Reps
+- Schools conducting elections of Class and PGR Reps.

-- Schools and Research Institutes recording their student representatives in My Class Reps
+- Schools recording their student representatives in My Class Reps.

-- Schools and Research Institutes holding a minimum of two Staff-Student Liaison Committees per year
+- Schools holding a minimum of two Staff-Student Liaison Committees per year.

-- Schools and Research Institutes confirming completion of the role on My Class Reps
+- Schools confirming completion of the role on My Class Reps.

 - GUSRC confirming attendance at training (after four years Reps will be required to top up their training, but do not need to reattend an introductory training session)

-- Senate Office recording recognition on the student’s transcript/HEAR.
+- Academic Policy & Governance recording recognition on the student’s transcript/HEAR.

 - The Code of Practice on Student Representation and Guidance on the Operation of Staff-Student Liaison Committees gives you an overview of the processes and lays out staff and students responsibilities.